'acrylonitrile-butadiene-styrene co-polymer' - a cross between plastic

 assist in this matter, and good SLR cameras have a 'depth-of-field

-preview' button, which closes the lens down to the aperture which will
+preview' button, which closes the lens down to the aperture that will

 be used when the picture is taken.